Amansingh843369/Amansingh843369/README.md

 ## 🚀 Featured Projects

-🔹 [**MausamMate Web App **](#) – MausamMate is a real-time weather and environmental monitoring platform that provides accurate forecasts, water level data, and geolocation-based insights, powered by AI and modern web technologies
+🔹 [**MausamMate Web App **](#) – MausamMate is a real-time weather and environmental monitoring platform that provides accurate forecasts, water level data, and geolocation-based insights, powered by AI and modern web technologies.

 👉 More on my [GitHub Profile](https://github.com/Amansingh843369)